Strategic IT Cost Optimization for Business Transformation - part II

 Ensuring cost optimization for your IT landscape has become increasingly complicated.
 You need to manage the large enterprise purchases as well as annual or monthly subscriptions and on-demand spending.

-In our prior article, we discussed which are the main cost drivers and how companies can turn cost reduction initiatives into a strategic IT cost optimization plan.
+In a prior article, we discussed which are the main cost drivers and how companies can turn cost reduction initiatives into a strategic IT cost optimization plan.
 Today, we will cover the steps that decision-makers must follow for strategic business transformation and cost optimization.

 Steps to follow for strategic business transformation